 Interception

-This mechanism intercepts the particles which get stuck in the filter fibers.
-The interception process manages to eliminate large particles and impurities.
+This mechanism intercepts particles and traps them in the filter fibers.
+The interception process eliminates large particles and impurities.

 Impaction

-A sudden change in the temperature embeds the particles in the filter fibers.
-Larger impurities are easily removed by the impaction mechanism in the inner chamber enclosure.
+A sudden change in temperature embeds the particles in the filter fibers.
+The impaction mechanism in the inner chamber enclosure easily removes larger impurities.

 Diffusion